anikifoss/vibe-games-oss/README.md

 # vibe-games-oss
-[Vibe code games](https://anikifoss.github.io/vibe-games-oss/), to see the progression of LLM abilities.
+Jump to the [website](https://anikifoss.github.io/vibe-games-oss/), to see the progression of LLM capabilities.